MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ## Next steps

 This article has covered authentication during development using credentials available on your computer, which is one of multiple ways you can authenticate in the Azure SDK for Java.
-The following articles describe additional authentication methods:
+The following articles describe other authentication methods:

 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)
 * [Authentication with service principals](java-sdk-identity-service-principal-auth.md)